jovana-marceta/jovana-marceta/README.md

 I studied Web design at [The Higher Education Technical School of Professional Studies](http://vtsns.edu.rs/about-the-school/) in Novi Sad 🎓.
 Here I had an opportunity to learn the basics of Computer Science, programming, graphic and web design.
 I choose Front-end development because I am an analytical person and love coding 💻.

+Below is list of technologies that I used the most.

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)